+Joshua.engle1@msun.edu (406) 265-3566

-Cowan Hall 218C deanofstudents@msun.edu or titleixcoordinator@msun.edu (406) 265-4113 statistical reporting, but CSAs are also reporters under the requirements of Title IX and University policy and as such may not be able to maintain confidentiality.
+Whenever possible, University staff will do all they can to maintain confidentiality.
+However, confidentiality of crime reports made to CSAs cannot be promised.
+The Clery Act requires statistical reporting, but CSAs are also reporters under the requirements of Title IX and University policy and as such may not be able to maintain confidentiality.
 There may be instances where the University must act regardless of the wishes of the complainant or reporting party.
 Nevertheless, in such cases the University will take care to protect identities to the extent allowed by the circumstances and law.